ITensor/website/docs/classes/hubbard.md

 # Hubbard and HubbardSite

-The Hubbard class is a specialization of [[SiteSet|classes/siteset]] which initializes its sites of be of type HubbardSite, representing a particle with spin 1/2 (either a fermion or a spinful boson) occupying a single local orbital (meaning that the maximum occupancy of the site is two particles: one with spin up and one with spin down).
+The Hubbard class is a specialization of [[SiteSet|classes/siteset]] which initializes its sites to be of type HubbardSite, representing a particle with spin 1/2 (either a fermion or a spinful boson) occupying a single local orbital (meaning that the maximum occupancy of the site is two particles: one with spin up and one with spin down).